m3au/meows/index.md

 Users define commands that expand to full URLs with optional parameters.
 For example, `g cats` expands to `google.com/search?q=cats`, and `gh profile` expands to `github.com/profile`.

 The system features a graphical interface with a Windows 95-style icon grid and organization tools.
-Its three-layer state management provides offline capabilities while maintaining cross-device synchronization.
+The three-layer state management provides offline capabilities while maintaining cross-device synchronization.
 The architecture implements progressive loading and local-first operations for performance optimization.

 ---